 On July 6, 2021, the Company adopted the 2021 Incentive Award Plan, which became effective on July 20, 2021, under which6,600,000 shares of our Class A common stock were initially reserved for issuance.
 Pursuant to the terms of the 2021 Incentive Award Plan, the number of shares available for issuance under the 2021 Incentive Award Plan increases automatically on the first day of each calendar commencing on January 1, 2022 and ending on and including January 1, 2031, equal to the lesser of (a) 2% of the number of outstanding shares of our Class A common stock (calculated on an "as-converted" basis taking into account any and all securities (including membership interests in the Operating Company) convertible into, or exercisable, exchangeable, or redeemable for, Class A common stock) on the final day of the immediately preceding calendar year and (b) an amount determined by our board of directors.
-On January 1, 2024, the number of shares available under the 2021 Incentive Award Plan increased to 14,143,131.
-As of June 30, 2024, 5,356,798 shares remained available for future grants.
-Restricted Stock and RSUs issued before January 1, 2024 are subject to graded vesting with approximately one-quarter of such grants vesting on the first, second, third and fourth anniversaries of the grant date.
+On January 1, 2025, the number of shares available under the 2021 Incentive Award Plan increased to 16,918,559.
+As of March 31, 2025, 5,584,667 shares remained available for future grants.
+Restricted Stock and RSUs issued before January 1, 2024 are subject to graded vesting with approximately one-third of such grants vesting on the third, fourth and fifth anniversaries of the grant date.
+Restricted Stock and RSUs issued on or after January 1, 2024 are subject to graded vesting with approximately one-quarter of such grants vesting on the first, second, third and fourth anniversaries of the grant date.
 At vesting of the RSUs, the Company issues shares of Class A common stock.

 The fair value of the Restricted Stock and RSUs is based upon our stock price at grant date and is expensed over the vesting period.
 We classify both Restricted Stock and RSUs as equity instruments.
 Share-based compensation expense is included in employee compensation and benefits in the condensed consolidated statement of operations, with the corresponding increase included in additional paid-in capital or non-controlling interests on the condensed consolidated balance sheet.
 If the recipient ceases to be employed by the Company prior to vesting of the Restricted Stock or RSUs, the awards are forfeited.
-For the three and six months ended June 30, 2024, the Company reversed share-based compensation related to Restricted Stock and RSU forfeitures of approximately \$0.2 million and \$2.1 million, respectively.
-For the three and six months ended June 30, 2023, the Company reversed share-based compensation related to Restricted Stock and RSU forfeitures of approximately \$0.4 million and \$0.6 million, respectively.
+For the three months ended March 31, 2025, the Company reversed share-based compensation related to Restricted Stock and RSU forfeitures of approximately \$0.2 million.
+For the three months ended March 31, 2024, the Company reversed share-based compensation related to Restricted Stock and RSU forfeitures of approximately \$1.9 million.